catalyzeio/paas-cli-reference/combined_docs.md

 Get quick readout of the current status of your associated environment and all of its services

 Options:
-  --historical=false    Output all of the services (past and present)
+  --historical=false   If this option is specified, a complete history of jobs will be reported

 ```

 `status` will give a quick readout of your environment's health.
 This includes your environment name, environment ID, and for each service the name, size, build status, deploy status, and service ID.
 Here is a sample command